Goma0925/TaskRail/README.md

 # TaskRail
 A full-stack task management web app with React and Express.js written in TypeScript.
+Constructed suring the Spring of 2021.